Cursor

 5. Craft

-Before further iterations, I conducted user testing with three participants.
-While there were notable positives, I was also able to identify key issues and areas for improvement:
+Before I made any further iterations to the kiosk prototype, I conducted user testing with three participants.
+While there were notable positives, I gauged insights into key issues and areas for improvement:

 • Lack of clear welcome message made the kiosk’s purpose unclear